 For online gambling operators and land-based gambling operators, taxes could be increased with the new bill.
 There have been reports that the Greek government wants to change the taxes of such operators to a flat rate of 30 to 35%.
 There is still much debate around this, so it is unclear whether such changes will be implemented.

 For many years Greek officials have been either against online gambling or trying to monopolize it.
-Due to the current financial situation, the government has been forced to make changes to their laws which would mean more freedom and leeway for both local and foreign operators to enter the market.
-These changes, however, could only be implemented as early as January 2020.
+Due to the current financial situation, the government has been forced to make changes to its laws which would mean more freedom and leeway for both local and foreign operators to enter the market.